Mitchell Robinson: New York Knicks (2018–present)

 On June 21, 2018, Robinson was selected with the 36th overall pick in the 2018 NBA draft by the New York Knicks.
-After appearing for the Knicks in the 2018 NBA Summer League, where he set summer league records for blocked shots and offensive rebounds, he signed a multi-year, rookie scale contract with the Knicks on July 8, 2018.
-After struggling with an ankle injury during the preseason, Robinson would make his professional debut on October 17, scoring two points in a 127–106 win against the Atlanta Hawks.
+After appearing for the Knicks in the 2018 NBA Summer League, where he set summer league records for blocked shots and offensive rebounds, he signed a multi-year, rookie-scale contract with the Knicks on July 8, 2018.
+After struggling with an ankle injury during the preseason, Robinson made his professional debut on October 17, scoring two points in a 127–106 win against the Atlanta Hawks.
 Robinson made his first start on October 26, recording seven points and six rebounds in 29 minutes of action in a 128–100 loss to the Golden State Warriors.
 On November 2, Robinson recorded his first double-double with 13 points and 10 rebounds, alongside three assists and three steals, in a 118–106 win over the Dallas Mavericks.
 On November 11, Robinson set the Knicks' rookie record with nine blocks in a 115–89 loss to the Orlando Magic.
-On March 28, 2019, Robinson recorded season highs of 19 points and 21 rebounds in the Knicks' 117–92 loss to the Toronto Raptors, and became the first Knicks' rookie since Willis Reed in 1965 to record 19 points and 21 rebounds in a game.
+On March 28, 2019, Robinson recorded season highs of 19 points and 21 rebounds in the Knicks' 117–92 loss to the Toronto Raptors, and became the first Knicks rookie since Willis Reed in 1965 to record 19 points and 21 rebounds in a game.
 On April 9, he recorded eight points and 17 rebounds in a 96–86 win over the Chicago Bulls.
 Robinson finished the season second in the NBA in blocked shots per game, only behind Myles Turner of the Indiana Pacers, and was named to the All-Rookie Second Team.

 On December 17, 2019, Robinson scored a career-high 22 points and recorded 13 rebounds in a 143–120 win against the Hawks.
 On January 1, 2020, Robinson scored 22 points on perfect 11-of-11 shooting from the field in a 117–93 win against the Portland Trail Blazers.
 On February 26, Robinson recorded a double-double with 12 points and a season-high 16 rebounds in a 108–101 loss to the Charlotte Hornets.
-When the 2019–20 regular season finished, Robinson broke Wilt Chamberlain's NBA record for highest field goal percentage in a single season.
+When the 2019–20 regular season finished, Robinson broke Wilt Chamberlain's league record for highest field goal percentage in a single season.

 On February 12, 2021, in the Knicks' game against the Washington Wizards, Robinson fractured his right hand during the second quarter and did not return after halftime.

-On July 12, 2022, Robinson re-signed with the Knicks to a reported four-year contract.
+On July 12, 2022, Robinson re-signed with the Knicks on a four-year, $60 million contract.
+On November 30, he scored 15 points and grabbed 20 rebounds during a 109–103 loss to the Milwaukee Bucks.

+On September 23, 2024, it was announced that Robinson would miss the beginning of the regular season after offseason ankle surgery.
+On February 28, 2025, Robinson returned from injury and put up six points and five rebounds in a 114–113 win over the Memphis Grizzlies.